PSneijder/StructuredLogging/README.md

 StructuredLogging is a log server that runs on a central machine.
 Your applications internally write structured events with a framework like Serilog, NLog, log4net.

 Structured logging preserves the individual property values, as well as the text, of each event.
-These are sent across the network to Seq, which displays and makes them searchable:
+These are sent across the network to StructuredLogging, which displays and makes them searchable:

 ![alt tag](https://raw.githubusercontent.com/PSneijder/StructuredLogging/master/Assets/StructuredLogging.png)